Call for Papers

 All accepted submissions will be accompanied by a poster presentation.
 A number of selected submissions will be invited for lightning and oral talks.

 Dual submission policy: This workshop is non-archival; even though all accepted papers will be available on OpenReview and this website, there are no formally-published proceedings.
+Submission of papers accepted at ICML 2026’s main conference are not allowed.
 If a paper is currently under review at another venue, it can still be submitted to this workshop.
 If a paper has previously appeared in a journal, workshop, or conference, it should be reasonably extended in order to be accepted at this workshop.
-Parallel submission of papers under review at ICML 2025 is allowed.

 Scope and Topics